toddmotto/angularjs-styleguide/README.md

 	<div my-directive></div>
 	```
 	*Why?*
-  	- Comment and class name declarations are confusing and should be avoided.
-Comments do not play nicely with older versions of IE. Using an attribute is the safest method for browser coverage.
+  	- Comment and class name declarations are confusing.
+  	- Comments do not play nicely with older versions of IE.

-  - **The only place for DOM manipulation**: When manipulating the DOM directly, use a directive.
-If alternative ways can be used such as using CSS to set styles or the animation services, Angular templating, ngShow or ngHide, then use those instead.
+  - **Directives are the only place for DOM manipulation**: Favor CSS, animation services and custom angular directives to perform DOM manipuation.
 For example, if the directive simply hides and shows, use ngHide/ngShow.
+However, if other javascript DOM manipulation is required, do so in a directive.

 	```javascript
 	// avoid